ftdi-rs/ftdi-embedded-hal/README.md

 This enables development of embedded devices drivers without the use of a microcontroller.
 The FTDI 2xx devices interface with your PC via USB.
-They have a multi-protocol snchronous serial engine which allows them to interface with most UART, SPI, and I2C embedded devices.
+They have a multi-protocol synchronous serial engine which allows them to interface with most UART, SPI, and I2C embedded devices.

 ## Setup